hipstas/audio-ml-lab/README.md

 # Audio ML Lab

-Enter the following three commands in the terminal to kill an existing Audio ML Lab container (if applicable), then download and run the latest version of this container.
+Enter the following three commands in the terminal to kill an existing Audio ML Lab container (if applicable), then download and run the latest version of this Docker container.

 ```
 docker rm -f audio_ml_lab